yalesites-org/yalesites-project/docs/development.md

 # Custom modules are added directly to the profile repo.
 ```

-## Installing a contrib module
+## Installing a contrib module or theme

-Contributed modules extend the functionality of Drupal to add new features or alter existing functionality.
-Modules are added to the installation profile and pushed out to all sites on the platform.
-When developing locally, adding a module to the profile will not automatically rebuild the composer installed dependencies in the parent project.
-The following process may be followed when installing a contributed module in a local development environment.
+Contributed projects extend the functionality of Drupal to add new features or alter existing functionality.
+Projects are added to the installation profile and pushed out to all sites on the platform.
+When developing locally, adding a project to the profile will not automatically rebuild the composer installed dependencies in the parent project.
+The following process may be followed when installing a contributed project in a local development environment.

 ```bash
 # Navigate to the installation profile repository.